BroadbandForum/usp/specification/index.md

 *	The protocol requirements for discovery, end-to-end security, authentication, and authorization
 *	An explanation of the data model and how it is used to enable USP, Service Elements, proxying, and Object defined operations

-## Scope
+### Scope

-While the original CWMP was targeted toward remote gateways, it expanded to manage software modules, VoIP devices, set top boxes, network attached storage, etc. In the new connected world enabled by the virtualization of network functions and the “Internet of things”, USP has an opportunity to apply to “virtual agents” as well as push out to more device types.
+While the original CWMP was targeted toward remote gateways, it expanded to manage software modules, VoIP devices, set top boxes, network attached storage, etc. In the new connected world enabled by the virtualization of network functions and the "Internet of things", USP has an opportunity to apply to "virtual agents" as well as push out to more device types.

 USP is designed for consumer electronics/IoT, home network/gateways, smart Wifi systems, and virtual services (though could theoretically be used for any connected device in many different verticals).
 It is targeted towards developers, application providers, and network service providers looking to deploy those products.